VincentWei/minigui-live-demo-server/README.md

       display client via the UnixSocket.

-4. The Server encodes the pixels in the accumulated dirty rectangle in PNG format and sends the data to the web client in every 35ms.
-   The data will be a WebSocket binary packet and contain:
+4. The Server encodes the pixels in the accumulated dirty rectangle in PNG format, saves the PNG files to the specific directory, and sends the dirty information to the web client.
+The information will be a WebSocket binary packet and contain:

     * The dirty rectangle of the display.
-    * The pixels of the dirty rectangle encoded in PNG format.
+    * The URL of the PNG files.

 5. The web client can send the keyboard and touch events to the Server.
    The server forwards the events to the display client.
 In this way,